d3tourrr/NomiKin-Discord/README.md

 Nomis cannot see images attached to messages, nor do they click links.
 In Discord, gifs are sent as a link to the gif and then the Discord client intelligently displays the gif instead of just the link.
 Nomis just see the link, not the gif, although they can usually make a good guess at what the gif is about by the URL they see.

+When putting two of your Nomis in the same Discord channel, the corresponding Nomi room is only created once.
+Nomis will be added to existing rooms if their `.env` file says they should be in there.

 ### Additional Warning About `RandomResponseChance`

 ⚠️⚠️ The `RandomResponseChance` field in your `NOMI_ROOMS` list determines how often your Nomi will respond to a message even if they wouldn't normally respond to it. **THIS CAN BE DANGEROUS!** If your Nomi responds to another AI companion, they will respond to each other infinitely because all AI companions respond every time they are pinged.
 They will continue conversing forever until they are interrupted, either by one of them being made unable to respond (timed out, kicked from the server, etc.) or their Docker container is stopped, breaking the reply chain. ⚠️